Gabriele Kotsis

 Gabriele Kotsis (born 29 October 1967, Vienna, Austria) is an Austrian computer scientist.
 She is full professor in computer science at Johannes Kepler University (JKU), Linz, Austria, while leading the Department of Telecommunication and the division of Cooperative Information Systems.
 She was vice-rector for Research and the Advancement of Women, and longstanding chairwoman of Universities Austria's Policy Committee on Research.
-She is a distinguished member and elected president of the Association for Computing Machinery (ACM).
+She is an ACM Distinguished Member and elected president of the Association for Computing Machinery (ACM).

 Early life and education

 Gabriele Kotsis received her master's degree in business informatics (1986–1991) at the University of Vienna and finished her doctoral studies in social- and economic sciences (1992–1995) at the University of Vienna, graduating two times with distinction.
 In 2000, she habilitated in Informatics at the University of Vienna.
 She received scientific recognition early on: her master's thesis Interconnection Topologies and Routing for Parallel Processing Systems at the University of Vienna was honored with a student sponsorship award of the Austrian Computer Society.
 Furthermore, her PhD dissertation Workload Modeling for Parallel Processing was honored with the prestigious Heinz Zemanek Award in 1996.